nvkantonio/sse_request/README.md

   final controller = SseSourceController(
     name: 'Name:1',
     sseStreamBuilder: sseStreamBuilder,
-    // `actionOnErrorEvent` invoked on every error event with controller instance and error itself
+    // `actionOnErrorEvent` invoked on every error event with
+    // controller instance and error itself
     actionOnErrorEvent: (controller, error, st) async {
       // Implementation of reconnection logic

-      // With the callback of `SseSourceController controller`, you can handle how the controller reacts to certain errors. try {
+      // With the callback of `SseSourceController controller`
+      // you can handle how the controller reacts to certain errors. try {
         // Cancel current event listener and close http client await controller.clear();